 Fraud, waste and abuse

-- Fraud is when someone intentionally lies to a health insurance company, Medicaid or Medicare to get money.
+- Fraud is when someone lies to us, Medicaid or Medicare to get money.

 - Waste is when someone overuses health services carelessly.